Calibrating the MATILDA framework#

 Along with the cropped SWE rasters the SWEETR

 tool creates binary masks for seasonal- and non-seasonal snow.
 Due to its strong signal in remote sensing data, seasonal snow can be better detected leading to more robust SWE estimates.
 However, the non-seasonal snow largely agrees with the glacierized area.
 Therefore, we will calibrate the snow routine by comparing the SWE of the ice-free sub-catchment with the seasonal snow of the reanalysis.
-Since the latter has a coarse resolution of 500 m, the excluded catchment area is a bit larger than the RGI glacier outlines (17.2% non-seasonal snow vs. 10.8% glacierized sub-catchment).
+Since the latter has a coarse resolution of 500 m, the excluded catchment area is a bit larger than the RGI glacier outlines (in the example: 17.2% non-seasonal snow vs. 10.8% glacierized sub-catchment).
 Therefore, we use a scaling factor to account for this mismatch in the reference area.

 Show code cell source